iceman2100/iceman2100/README.md

 **Description:**
 Traditional satellite / city‑station data is too coarse to spot a fire spark, toxic plume, or heat‑stroke hotspot on your block.
-Our solution plants low‑cost sensor nodes every 100–250 m, streams the data, and lets AI tell each user—or an entire enterprise—exactly what to do next.
+Our solution plants low‑cost sensor nodes every 100–250 m, streams the data, and lets AI tell each user—or an entire enterprise—exactly what to do next,and came 1ˢᵗ runner_up in climate_X_Hackathon.

 🔗 **[View Repository](https://github.com/iceman2100/Climate_Planner_AI)**